cda-tum/mqt-qcec/README.md

 ```

 ### Integration of IBM Qiskit
 The JKQ QCEC tool is designed to natively integrate with IBM Qiskit.
-In particular, using out tool to verify, e.g., the results of IBM Qiskit's quantum circuit compilation flow, is as easy as:
+In particular, using our tool to verify, e.g., the results of IBM Qiskit's quantum circuit compilation flow, is as easy as:
 ```python
 from jkq import qcec
 from qiskit import QuantumCircuit, transpile